 - Check whether the vendor also holds ISO 42001.
 AIUC-1 attests to the agent itself, while ISO 42001 certifies the management system around it; without both, the governance picture is incomplete.

-- Ask for evidence from the most recent quarterly retest, since the initial certificate reflects only the first audit.
+- Ask for evidence from the most recent quarterly retest, since the certificate reflects only the annual audit.

 If you’re building an AI agent product, the clearest reason to pursue AIUC-1 would be buyers asking for it.
-Even without that demand, early adoption lets a vendor frame the security conversation before buyers start asking, which helps establish trust.
-That matters when buyers worry about AI security without knowing the right questions.
+Even without that demand, early adoption lets a vendor frame the security conversation and helps establish trust.

 I’ve written about compliance certifications from SAS 70 to SOC 2.
 Each new certification finds its level over several cycles as auditors compete, vendors learn, and buyers sharpen their diligence.
 AIUC-1 is at the start of that process.